cchdo/exchange/docs/common.rst

 Missing Data Values
 ```````````````````
-Missing data may occur in any position of a column of data, inlcuing all positions.
+Missing data may occur in any position of a column of data, including all positions.
 When data are missing from a column, a fill value must be used to indicate "no data".
-The fill value in exchnage files is :unicode_info:`-` followed by three :unicode_info:`9`, i.e. ``-999``.
+The fill value in exchange files is :unicode_info:`-` followed by three :unicode_info:`9`, i.e. ``-999``.
-No other charicters other than whitespace should occur within the missing data position.
+No other characters other than whitespace should occur within the missing data position.

 Missing data values MAY still have :ref:`Quality Codes` associated which can give information as to why the data are missing.